Boyle-Lab/Boyle-Lab.github.io/_posts/2026/2026-03-20-Plant_Repotting.md

 - Events
 ---

-We spent some time outside getting our hands dirty, potting plants to add some greenery to our workspace!
+We spent some time outside getting some plants potted to add a little greenery to our workspace!

 <div>
 {% for image in site.static_files %}